radical-cybertools/ExTASY/doc/pages/grlsd.rst

 Understanding the Output of the Examples
 ========================================

-In the local machine, a "backup" folder is created and at the end of every checkpoint intervel (=nsave) an "iter*" folder is created which contains the necessary files to start the next iteration.
+In the local machine, a "output" folder is created and at the end of every checkpoint intervel (=nsave) an "iter*" folder is created which contains the necessary files to start the next iteration.

 For example, in the case of gromacs-lsdmap on stampede, for 4 iterations with nsave=2: